BlopaSc/ML-Library/README.md

 ## Execution

-For the purpose on the assignments, please execute the `run.sh` available in the root directory, I will update it for each assignement and all the pathing should work.
+For the purpose on the assignments, please execute the `bash run.sh` available in the root directory, I will update it for each assignement and all the pathing should work.

 ## Generalities